Victoria Tunnel Entrance, Ouse St, Byker, Valley, Newcastle upon Tyne NE1 2PF.

 During World War II the tunnel was reactivated as an air raid shelter.
 Seven entrances to the tunnel were constructed leading steep down into the tunnel from all along its course across the city.
 Even the original entrance at Ouse Street was used, but this one was nearly horizontal and the ceiling very thin in the entrance area.
 Because of this a series of five sets of blast walls were constructed.
 The long tunnel provided seating for up to 9,000 people and bunks for at least 500 occupants.

 The tunnel was used for various short-lived uses, like a mushroom farm and an art gallery.
-During the last years the Ouseburn Heritage Group, a sub-committee of the Ouseburn Trust, occasional took a small number of people into the tunnel via its entrance on Ouse Street.
-Because of damage at the tunnel this became too dangerous and was suspended.
-The tunnel is closed at the moment.
-But the newest development is the grant of GBP 200,000 to the city council for its renovation by the Heritage Lottery Fund.
-With this money the tunnel will be repaired and reopened to the public in 2009.
+During the early 2000s the Ouseburn Heritage Group, a subcommittee of the Ouseburn Trust, occasional took a small number of people into the tunnel via its entrance on Ouse Street.
+Because of damage at the tunnel this became too dangerous and was suspended, and the tunnel was closed.
+But in 2006 the city council received a grant of GBP 200,000 for its renovation from the Heritage Lottery Fund.
+With this money the tunnel was repaired and opened to the public in 2009.
 The Victoria Tunnel Education Project developed a number of resources about the tunnel and organised public tours and school workshops.
 Since 2010 it is operated by the non-profit Ouseburn Trust.
 They offer regular tours, and also offer surface walks and brewery tours.